Yurii-Yanovitsky/WebSurveyApp--projec/README.md

 ﻿<h1>WebSurveyApp</h1>

-It's my own course project, which was made by the finishing of .Net Developer speciality.
+This is my own course project, which became the final stage of the .Net speciality.

 Technology used:</br>
 🔹C#</br>